mobie/mobie-utils-python/README.md

 ## Usage

-The library contains several helper functions to generate MoBIE project folders and add data to it.
+The library contains functionality to generate MoBIE projects and add data to it.
+You can find a complete example notebook that shows how to generate a project [here]().

 ```python
 import mobie